Updated Trash Schedule - Week of Jan. 20, 2020:

-The City of Titusville, Florida / Fire & Emergency Services / Injury Prevention & Public Education / Child Passenger Safety TipsChild Passenger Safety TipsDid You Know?
+The City of Titusville, Florida / Titusville Fire Department / Injury Prevention & Public Education / Child Passenger Safety TipsChild Passenger Safety TipsDid You Know?

 - The number one cause of death among children ages 1 to 19 are motor vehicle crashes.